Term 4 Week 3

 Who - Everyone is welcome!

-A huge thank you to one of our amazing parents, Chloe, who will be leading this exciting initiative.
+A huge thank you to one of our amazing parent, Chloe, who will be leading this exciting initiative.
 She is looking forward to meeting you and making this a fun and welcoming space for all.

 Come along and join the fun - we can't wait to see you there!